 Recoup offers additional services that can help you to save money.
 Aside from trying to reclaim fees for you, Recoup can analyze your spending, manage your subscriptions and help prevent overdraft fees.

-One your accounts are linked with Recoup, Recoup automatically looks at your accounts and shows you places that can help you save money.
-Likewise, they analyze your subscriptions and alert you if they think some money could be saved by cancelling old subscriptions.
+Once your accounts are linked with Recoup, Recoup automatically looks at your accounts and shows you places that can help you save money.
+Likewise, they analyze your subscriptions and alert you if they think some money could be saved by canceling old subscriptions.

 Cushion also automatically alerts you when you are at risk of overdrafting your account.
 Since many banks fail to do this, using Cushion can save you from ever overdrafting in the first place!